 This informal gathering is an ideal way to meet other spouses and learn about the many options for enriching your stay in the Stanford area.
 Conversation tables offer an informal way to meet others, practice English and share experiences.
 Join us every Friday, between 10 a.m. and noon!
-Also join Cris during the Friday Coffee for Songs for Children, around 11:00 am in the Back Lounge!
+You are welcome to join the Friday Coffee for Songs for Children, around 11:00 am in the Back Lounge!
 We each bring a snack or fruit or juice to go with the coffee and tea provided by the I-Center.
 Volunteers are always needed to help set -up (at 9:30 a.m.) and put away afterward!
 Everyone (with and without children, new and returning) is equally welcome.
 Welcome!

 Guys Night Out.
 With Ulrich Ritter.
 Join other male spouses for a beer to meet others & share ideas about possible future activities.
 Contact Ulrich at: email@example.com for more details and the next date.

 Woman’s Night Out.
 With Sally Fox.
 Every 1st and 3rd Tuesday of the month at 8:00 pm.
 The Woman´s Night Out is an informal get-together for women & a wonderful way to exchange experiences with other international spouses at Stanford.
 For more information, especially about the changing locations, and to join the Woman´s Night Out email list please contact Sally at firstname.lastname@example.org